wrk-flow/php-get-typed-value/docs/content/en/index.md

 ### GetValue with XMLData

-> Throws always `NotXMLException` exception if value is not a SimpleXMLElement.
-XML transformer strategy is applied.
+> Since v0.6.0.
+Throws always `NotXMLException` exception if value is not a SimpleXMLElement.
+XML transformer strategy
+> is applied.

 Get always `GetValue` instance even if provided data is missing or if null.